PiROkhar/Wallmart-Retail-Branches-Analysis/README.md

 - Create a new `total_amount` column for sales analysis.
 - Connect the cleaned dataset to a local MySQL database.
 - Perform business analysis using SQL queries.
+- Create an interactive Power BI Dashboard.
+- Analyze sales, profit, branches, cities, categories, and payment methods.
-- Extract meaningful insights from Walmart sales data.
+- Extract meaningful business insights from Walmart sales data.

 ---